ancnudde/HDIDataset/README.md

 The models where trained and tested on two disctincts datasets:
 - The DDI Corpus (https://doi.org/10.1016/j.jbi.2013.07.011), a corpus of drug-drug interaction primarily focused on relation extraction but providing annotatons for named entities
 - A custom Herb-Drug Interaction corpus, annotated by us.
 This dataset focuses not only on herbs and drugs but also on contextual information (pathologies, sex, age, herbs preparation, cohorts, ...).
-More information about the dataset are available in the article.
+More information about the dataset are available in the article and in the [dataset](/hdi_dataset_details) subfolder.

 ### Generative Entities Extraction